bpmn-os/bpmnos-engine/docs/md/bpmnos/extension.md

 - **Assign**
   @par
-  @todo
+  The assignment operator requires one parameter with `name="assign"` and either the field `attribute` being set to an attribute name or the field `value` being set to the desired value.
 The following shows an example.
   ```xml
   <bpmn2:extensionElements>
     <bpmnos:status>